TharunBalaji2004/android-ci-cd/README.md

 ![Pasted image 20230626231334](https://github.com/TharunBalaji2004/android-ci-cd/assets/95350584/b5456db2-a977-49c6-a616-a4714ce6410d)
 <p align="center"><i>(Figure: CI/CD Pipeline Architecture for Android)</i></p>

+# CI pipeline

-Now let us design our CI/CD flow so that we are clear what we want to achieve.
+Now let us design our CI pipeline flow so that we are clear what we want to achieve.
 For any Android project I would recommend the following steps:

 - Android Lint Check
 - Unit Tests
 - Instrumentation Tests
 - Static Code Analysis
-- Packaging
-- Functional Tests
-- Deployment
+- Build Debug apk (Packaging)

-## 1. Setup GitHub Actions for repository
+### 1. Setup GitHub Actions for repository

 To add GitHub Actions to your repository you need to create a yaml file `repo/.github/workflows/ci.yaml`